November 3, 2006

 That is: An aggravating person does not literally make your rear end

 hurt.
-And a brother is not necessarily someone with whom you share genetic
+And a brother is not necessarily someone with whom you share

 material.